-The New Yorker: Author - Futurism
+The New Yorker: Andrea K. Scott - Futurism

 One evening, as we walked through Boerum Hill, he suddenly stopped and said, "Take a few steps back and look at that guy!"
 Framed in a parlor-floor window, an obese man in headphones and an undershirt sat before a screen, absorbed in a game, his back to the warm April night.
 I found the image depressing.
 "You’re seeing it too superficially," Arcangel said.
 "It’s a hopeful scene.
 He seems really happy.
 He’s entertaining himself.
 He probably has a lot of friends in that world."